 A – We will always do our best to accommodate where possible, we would hate the cost to be a deciding factor in working with great researchers and putting a barrier in place for communicating to society.
 We try to prioritise developing counties and student researchers where possible.
 We do work on very tight margins to enable us to employ the strongest editorial team to produce the work and also keep this completely cost and barrier free for our readers, whilst keeping the publication and website free from external and commercial advertising.

 Q – Can I add my article to Research Gate?

-A – Yes, you can host the article directly on your profile page or simply link to the article within our digital library.
+A – Yes, along with all other networking sites.
+You can host the article directly on your profile page or simply link to the article within our digital library.

 Q – Can I publish an article with you whilst my manuscript is in review with another publisher?

 A – This depends on the other publisher and their terms and conditions.
 We appreciate the first priority needs to be those original scientific papers so we will always look to accommodate a date to suit all parties and bring you the maximum impact in working with us.